yogstation13/Yogstation/tgui/docs/component-reference.md

 **Props:**

 - See inherited props: [Box](#box)
-- `fluid`: fill available horizontal space
+- `fluid`: fill availible horizontal space
 - `onCommit: (e, value) => void`: function that is called after the user defocuses the input or presses enter
 - `currentValue: string`: default string to display when the input is shown